ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

 TODO: discuss, this might make it harder for clients??

+### Field values that are optional

+When a field can be empty (or omitted) when creating a resource, it should be left out of the request.
+When returning a resource with optional fields, and there is no value for a given field, then the field should be left out entirely in case of a String, Numeric or Object value.
+In the case of an Array, an empty list may be returned.

+The rationale for leaving omitting the field when creating or updating a resource (POST, PUT or PATCH), is that it is not allowed to specify a key without a value.
+Theoretically, the value _null_ could be used, but this will only lead to confusion and complicate the parsing of the JSON object.

 ### Field values that represent a timestamp are in ISO 8601

 Timestamp values are represented using the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format full syntax in UTC (`Z`)